Dominican Republic national football team

-As of 23 June 2022, the Dominican Republic is currently ranked 151st in the FIFA World Rankings.
-The Dominican Republic is one of the few Caribbean nations where football is not the most popular sport.
-As a result, the Dominican Republic's most popular sport is baseball, which diverts away from many football talents and contributes to its lack of success in any major tournament qualification.
-As of 2022, the Dominican Republic has never qualified for the FIFA World Cup, nor the CONCACAF Gold Cup.
+As of June 5th 2025, the Dominican Republic is currently ranked 139th in the FIFA World Rankings.
+As is the case in many other Caribbean nations, association football has not traditionally been the most popular sport in the Dominican Republic.
+Interest in baseball diverts away from football and contributes to the country's lack of success in any major football tournament qualification.
+As of 2025, the Dominican Republic has never qualified for the FIFA World Cup.
+In 2024, they qualified to the 2025 CONCACAF Gold Cup, the first major tournament in their history.

+Home stadium

+The Dominican Republic national team uses the following stadiums for their home games: